• Home

 Causes of stress-related back pain

-These physical changes, brought on by emotional stress, in turn, cause muscle tension, spasms and back pain that lead sufferers to seek treatment from specialists.
+These physical changes, brought on by emotional stress, in turn, cause muscle tension, spasms, and back pain that lead sufferers to seek treatment from specialists.
 The National Institute of Mental Health reports that there are different kinds of stress, including routine stress, sudden negative stress, and traumatic stress, but the body responds to it in similar ways, including emotional and physical reactions.

-Back pain is related to anxiety and vice versa
+Back pain is related to anxiety

-Anxiety treatments that also relieve pain
+Anxiety treatments that will relieve your aching back

 The ADAA also reports that medication, cognitive-behavioral therapy, relaxation techniques and lifestyle changes prescribed for anxiety may relieve back pain.
 While cognitive-behavioral therapy isn’t specifically for pain relief, the way it changes how patients feel about their condition by giving them a feeling of control over their situation helps relieve psychosomatic symptoms.

-Ending back pain
+Ending back pain due to stress

 An excellent book to help you cope with back pain in any form is called Ending Back Pain: 5 Powerful Steps to Diagnose, Understand, and Treat Your Ailing Back by Jack Stern, M.D., Ph.D.
 He offers scientifically grounded solutions including stress-related techniques as well as diagnostic self-tests, research, case studies, and treatment options.